 You may have been told you need business insurance.
-But have you ever wondered exactly why you need coverage?
+But have you ever wondered exactly what is the purpose of insurance for business?

 Whether you’re a handyman, accountant, or anything else, take a look at the ways business insurance can come to your rescue when you need it the most.